meysam-safarzadeh/aici_challenge/readme.md

   - **RGB images** (`/zed/zed_node/rgb/image_rect_color/compressed`) - Color information
   - **Odometry** (`/odom`) - Initial pose estimates
 - Projects RGB colors onto LiDAR points using calibrated camera intrinsics and extrinsics
-- Creates colored point clouds with odometry-based poses
+- Creates concatenated colored point clouds with odometry-based poses

 ### 2. Fragment-Based Processing
 Rather than processing all frames at once (which would be memory-intensive and error-prone), the pipeline: